Science: Literature

-There can also be an element of political bias or ideological bias on all sides of scientific debates.
-Sometimes, research may be characterised as "bad science", research that may be well-intended but is incorrect, obsolete, incomplete, or over-simplified expositions of scientific ideas.
-The term scientific misconduct refers to situations such as where researchers have intentionally misrepresented their published data or have purposely given credit for a discovery to the wrong person.

 Philosophy

 For Kuhn, the addition of epicycles in Ptolemaic astronomy was "normal science" within a paradigm, whereas the Copernican Revolution was a paradigm shift.

 There are different schools of thought in the philosophy of science.
 The most popular position is empiricism, which holds that knowledge is created by a process involving observation; scientific theories generalise observations.
 Empiricism generally encompasses inductivism, a position that explains how general theories can be made from the finite amount of empirical evidence available.
 Many versions of empiricism exist, with the predominant ones being Bayesianism and the hypothetico-deductive method.

 Empiricism has stood in contrast to rationalism, the position originally associated with Descartes, which holds that knowledge is created by the human intellect, not by observation.

 Critical rationalism is a contrasting 20th-century approach to science, first defined by Austrian-British philosopher Karl Popper.
 Popper rejected the way that empiricism describes the connection between theory and observation.
 He claimed that theories are not generated by observation, but that observation is made in the light of theories, and that the only way theory A can be affected by observation is after theory A were to conflict with observation, but theory B were to survive the observation.

 Popper proposed replacing verifiability with falsifiability as the landmark of scientific theories, replacing induction with falsification as the empirical method.
 Popper further claimed that there is actually only one universal method, not specific to science: the negative method of criticism, trial and error, covering all products of the human mind, including science, mathematics, philosophy, and art.

 Another approach, instrumentalism, emphasises the utility of theories as instruments for explaining and predicting phenomena.
 It views scientific theories as black boxes, with only their input (initial conditions) and output (predictions) being relevant.
 Consequences, theoretical entities, and logical structure are claimed to be things that should be ignored.
 Close to instrumentalism is constructive empiricism, according to which the main criterion for the success of a scientific theory is whether what it says about observable entities is true.